tum-ens/urbs/doc/mathdoc.rst

 Commodity Type Subsets
 ======================

-Commodity Type Subsets represent the commodities only from a given commodity type.
+Commodity Type Subsets represent the commodity tuples only from a given commodity type.
 Commodity Type Subsets are subsets of the sets commodity tuples These subsets can be obtained by fixing the commodity type :math:`q` to a desired commodity type (e.g SupIm, Stock) in the set commodity tuples :math:`C_{vq}`.
 Since there are 6 types of commodity types, there are also 6 commodity type subsets.
 Commodity type subsets are;